Skip to Content

 Lump your sales, travel, and marketing expenses together on the third box.
 If your freelance job requires traveling, your travel expenses should include approximate expenses for travel accommodation, flights, and living allowances while traveling.

-Also include your expenses for sales, advertising, promotions, and other marketing endeavors.
+Also include your sales, advertising, promotions, and other marketing expenses.
 A freelance writer who travels to a nearby coffee shop for work three times a week may have travel expenses of around $300 a year.
 Let’s include that amount in the calculator.

 Freelance Rate Calculator - Sales, Travel, and Marketing